Information gambling businesses should give you

 Terms and conditions

-Gambling businesses must make sure that any terms they use are not unfair.
-They must make a summary of their terms and conditions, in plain and simple language, available to you.
+Gambling businesses must make sure that any terms and conditions they use are not unfair and must be made available to you in plain and simple language.
 They must also let you know in advance if they make any significant changes to their terms and conditions.

 Gambling businesses must make information available on how to gamble safely and how to find information or support for problem gambling.